Sega Smash Pack: Pack 3 (Windows)

 The third pack titled Sega Smash Pack 2 (Sega Archives from USA Vol. 3 in Japan) featured eight games.

 Console (Dreamcast)

 The console version of Sega Smash Pack was released for Dreamcast titled Sega Smash Pack Volume 1 and featured the following twelve games:

 Jeff Gerstmann from GameSpot gave the console version a 4.5/10.
 He criticised the console version for its patchy performance and poorly emulated music.

 The Genesis emulator built inside the compilation gained popularity with homebrew groups, as Echelon released a kit that allowed users to add and load their own Genesis ROMs.
-Gary Lake, the programmer, had himself deliberately left a documentation of the built-in emulator, with the documentation seemingly intended at them due to the filename (ECHELON.TXT).
+The programmer, Gary Lake, deliberately left documentation for the built-in emulator with the documentation seemingly intended at them due to the filename (ECHELON.TXT).
 Additionally, Sega Swirl and Virtua Cop 2 were the only non-Genesis games in the compilation.

 Handheld (Game Boy Advance)

 The handheld version of Sega Smash Pack was released for Game Boy Advance simply titled Sega Smash Pack and featured three games, two of which had been included in the first Smash Pack.
 While Ecco the Dolphin and Sonic Spinball were developed using the original source code, Golden Axe had to be recreated from scratch.